SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Introduction

 This document describes a transport protocol for EPP, based on the [@!REST] architectural style.
 This transport machanism leverages the HTTP protocol [@!RFC2616] and the principles of [@!REST].
 Conforming to the REST constraints is generally referred to as being "RESTful".
 Hence we dubbed the new transport protocol: "'RESTful transport for EPP" or "REPP" for short.

-This new REST based transport includes a mapping of [@!RFC5730] EPP-commands to [URI] resources.
+This new REST based transport includes a mapping of [@!RFC5730] EPP commands to resources based on Uniform Resource Locators [@!RFC1738].
 REPP, in contrast to the EPP specification, is stateless.
 It aims to provide a mechanism that is more suitable for complex, high availability environments, as well as for environments where TCP connections can be unreliable.

 RFC 5730 [@!RFC5730] Section 2.1 describes that EPP can be layered over multiple transport protocols.
 Currently, the EPP transport over TCP